Most of us can agree that sugar is highly delicious & is likely in SO many of our favourite foods!

 The majority of refined sugars today such as refined white sugar or high fructose corn syrup are grown from genetically modified crops.
 Crops such as corn or sugar beet are modified in order to be tolerant of high levels of glyphosate spraying.

 This is problematic for the brain and body as when ingested, glyphosate acts like an antibiotic in the gut, killing important bacteria that help to produce mood regulating neurotransmitters (2, 3).
+When our bodies do not have the gut bacteria to produce neurotransmitters like serotonin, dopamine, and GABA, anxiety can easily set in.
 Be sure to read more about why GMO crops can impact anxiety HERE.

 SUGAR CAN DEPLETE YOUR IMMUNE SYSTEM & YOUR ABILITY TO DEAL WITH STRESS:

-Sugar is both known as inflammatory in the body and an immune depleter (5).
+Sugar is both known as inflammatory in the body and an immune depleter thus further triggering anxiety (5).

 Not only this, but it’s been found that sugar can impact ones ability to deal with stress (4).
 Although potentially providing short term stress relief, the long term impacts of high sugar consumption are certainly known to be a trigger for anxiety.

 SUGAR CAN TRIGGER ANXIETY BY IMPACTING YOUR COGNITIVE FUNCTION:

 High sugar diets can have an impact on the way your brain functions.
 In fact, a 2015 study has found that sugar can impair cognitive functions such as decision making and memory (6).

 This study exemplifies how sugar can certainly have huge impact on our entire body – including our brains and even the way we think – including increased feelings of anxiety!

 REFINED SUGAR CAN IMPACT ANXIETY BECAUSE IT IS CONFUSING FOR YOUR BODY: